WFRQ: 2015

 On January 20, 2015, Frank launched a brand new morning show.
 Stephanie Viva, formerly one half of "Dan and Stephanie" on WCOD-FM, teamed up with CodComm Station Manager and Vice President Steve McVie to create "The New Frank Morning Show with Stephanie and Steve".
 Steve's former afternoon drive shift on sister station WHYA was replaced with Sweet Pete, who was formerly on Frank's afternoon drive.
 Jenn Kennedy moved from mornings to mid-days and Steve McVie began to double as Frank's afternoon host.

-On February 6, 2015, just shy of six months after the segue to Classic Hits, CodComm decided to revert Frank to a modified version of its former Adult Hits format in an effort to boost ratings.
-Most pre-1980 songs were removed from rotation, while songs from the 1990s, 2000s and 2010s where added back in.
-The musical revamp this time around is more female friendly, while excluding rock leaning songs, effectively reclassifying the station as Adult Contemporary.
-The former secondary slogan "Cape Cod's Variety" was reintroduced, including the brief reuse of a top of hour jingle that sang this, which was last used prior to August.
+On February 6, 2015, just shy of six months after the segue to classic hits, CodComm decided to revert Frank to a modified version of its Adult Hits format in an effort to boost ratings.
+Most pre-1980 songs were removed from rotation, while songs from the 1990s, 2000s and 2010s were added back in.
+The musical revamp this time around is more female friendly, while playing less rock leaning songs.
+The former secondary slogan "Cape Cod's Variety" was reintroduced, including the brief reuse of a top of hour jingle that sang this, which was last used prior to August 2014.

-At the end of February 2015, a new primary slogan of "The '80s, '90s & Now" was introduced, albeit with an updated logo that replaced the word "Now" with "Today" for a short time.
-Former slogans of "The Music of a Whole Generation", "Cape Cod's Variety" and "We Play It All" were occasionally used by the on-air talent on a secondary basis.
 At the beginning of March 2015, the translator 107.9 W300BE (Vineyard Haven) owned by Jeff Shapiro's Nantucket Public Radio changed the parent station that it rebroadcasts from WNAN to WPXC (HD2).
 An FCC construction permit that was previously granted in January 2013 to switch W300BE to a directional antenna pattern and to increase the power to 250 watts was subsequently modified.
 In March, the revised permit included a move of the transmitter to the mainland, just across the bay in Falmouth, which was completed by the summer.
 The move effectively gave 107.9 better coverage in Falmouth in addition to the Vineyard, complementing the 93.9 translator in Mashpee which covers the rest of the Upper Cape.

-On November 23, 2015, Stephanie Viva returned to WCOD-FM, reuniting with longtime host Dan Mahoney to relaunch the “Dan and Stephanie Morning Show.”
+On November 23, 2015, Stephanie Viva returned to WCOD-FM, reuniting with longtime host Dan Mahoney to relaunch the "Dan and Stephanie Morning Show".
 A few weeks prior to this, Steve McVie was left solo in morning drive, with the urgent task to find new talent in order to rebuild the morning show.
 Just after Thanksgiving Day, Frank FM temporarily flipped to an all Christmas music format for the holidays, followed by the hiring of a new husband and wife team.
 In December 2015, Davin and Ana Fesmire joined the morning show alongside Steve McVie.
-After Christmas Day on December 26, 2015, the station returned to its Adult Contemporary format.
+On December 26, 2015, the station returned to its adult hits format.